July 24, 2020 — Chicago

 Our conservative, core investment thesis, focused on well-located, institutional quality properties, combined with the application of low leverage, is designed to help preserve and protect investors’ capital during events such as these cycle-ending disruptions.
 The investment performance of our M-I share class through the first half of 2020 is as follows:

-It is important to note that all valuation changes have been centered around near-term cash flow adjustments that may or may not be realized depending upon the length and depth of the current COVID-19 induced recessionary period.
+It is important to note that all valuation changes have been centered around near-term cash flow adjustments that may or may not be realized depending upon the length and depth of the current COVID-19-induced recessionary period.
 Additionally, our portfolio has no investments within some of the most severely impacted sectors such as listed REITs and CMBS along with hotels, senior housing, nursing homes, regional malls, tourism- and airport-oriented retail and co-working offices.

 To highlight the results of our third-party, independent valuations, we’ll first summarize Q2 aggregate valuation results, followed by changes to our NAV per share and then property sector valuation impacts: